TongTY/Individual-Project/README.md

 ### Data Visualisation:
 This forder is used to store all the files that are relatived to data visualisation.
-1. '1_Data.json': the data in this file is based on support value=5%.
-2. '1_Graph.png': the first graph of the data in 1_Data.json.
-3. '1_mathtry.html': the html file.
+1. The files named '1_...' is the outcomes based on support value = 0.05 and confidence value = 0.1 and has no labels yet.
+2. The files named '2_...' is based on '1_...' but added labels to the nodes.

 ## Information record for each week:
 (18/04)